How to Travel (preliminary info page)

 Generally, all business related travel expenses are covered, typically costs of transportation including air fare and getting to and from airports, lodging, meals, and conference registration fees.

-Reimbursable travel needs to be approved in advance.
+Reimbursable travel must be approved in advance.
 Apply for approval through the concur app at my.rutgers.edu.
 To apply you will need to know various account numbers and other codes as well as your planned trip dates.
 You should be able to get these codes from your adviser or whoever is paying for your trip, or if necessary the business office.
 You will also need to specify the expected expenses for the trip.
 Meals can be specified as a "travel allowance", often referred to as a per diem.

 Rental cars should be intermediate size or smaller, only reserved if needed, and also reserved through concur or the travel agent.